jmscslgroup/DSML4NonExpertMetaModel/README.md

 Second, start mongodb locally by running the `mongod` executable in your mongodb installation (you may need to create a `data` directory or set `--dbpath`).

 Then, run `webgme start` from the project root to start .
 Finally, navigate to `http://localhost:8888` to start using DSML-4-Kidz!
+Repository for Metamodel for DSML-4-Kidz language and Plugin to run with it